 The rewrite is only performed by the compiler when it spots applications of Control.Exception.assert, so you can still define and use your own versions of assert, should you so wish.
 If not, import Control.Exception to make use assert in your code.

-To have the compiler ignore uses of assert, use the compiler option -fignore-asserts.
+GHC ignores assertions when optimisation is turned on with the -O flag.
 That is, expressions of the form assert pred e will be rewritten to e.
+You can also disable assertions using the -fignore-asserts option.